ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

 ---
 ## Function - Data Table Utils: Update Row
-Function that takes a string-encoded JSON String of 'search_column and search_value' pairs to update a Data Table row.
+Function that takes a JSON String of 'search_column and search_value' pairs to update a Data Table row.

 When used on a datatable, specify dt_utils_row_id = 0 to refer to the currently referenced datatable row.